How much can I sell my house for in 2025?

 Can you afford to take things slowly?

-If you’re asking what price should I sell my house for and you can take your time, you can take two basic approaches:
+If you’re considering how much to sell your house for and you can take your time, you can take two basic approaches:

 • Start high, but be prepared to go lower.
 If you sell at a high price, great.
 If you do not, then you can slowly reduce the price until you do sell.
 You will have thoroughly tested the market.
 The danger of this approach as mentioned is that if the house sits on the market a long time, it might become blighted in the mind of potential buyers, asking “what is wrong with it?”